WrestleMania 2000: Other storylines

-Another unique storyline that was developing around this time revolved around the WWF Hardcore Championship.
-On the February 24th edition of SmackDown!, Crash Holly defeated Test for the Hardcore Championship with help from his cousin Hardcore Holly.
-After the match, a jubilant Crash declared that he would defend the title any time, at any place, 24 hours a day, 7 days a week, so long as there was a referee present.
-This magnificently backfired on Crash, as he would be ambushed and challenged in impromptu matches for the title in various places such as a laundromat, a hotel room, an amusement park, and even the baggage claim at Newark Liberty International Airport.
-Although Crash was able to retain his title or regain it after briefly losing it each time he was confronted, the constant looking over his shoulder drove Crash crazy, and a battle royal featuring most of the wrestlers who had been ambushing Crash was signed for WrestleMania.
+Another storyline that was developing around this time revolved around the WWF Hardcore Championship.
+On the February 24 edition of SmackDown!, Crash Holly defeated Test for the Hardcore Championship with help from his cousin Hardcore Holly.
+After the match, Crash declared that he would defend the title any time, at any place, 24 hours a day, 7 days a week, so long as there was a referee present.
+This backfired on Crash, as he was ambushed and challenged in impromptu matches for the title in various places including a laundromat, a hotel room, an amusement park, and the baggage claim at Newark Liberty International Airport.
+Although Crash was able to retain his title or regain it after briefly losing it each time he was confronted, a battle royal featuring many of the wrestlers who had been ambushing Crash was signed for WrestleMania.